Child Care Resource & Referral Agencies

 Process to Outreach/Onboard Programs and Providers

 Raising Quality! benefits from a diverse network of partners and stakeholders who have worked together since the implementation of the Race to the Top–Early Learning Challenge.
 The Raising Quality!
-Consortium engages in ongoing outreach to and recruitment of additional partners, particularly private centers and family child care homes.
-Specific outreach and networking strategies include a written Raising Quality! update provided at monthly Council for Quality Education and Care of Children (CQECC) meetings; a monthly newsletter emailed to interested parties; and participation in bi-monthly meetings facilitated by CQECC for local Early Learning and Care Division contractors.
+Consortium engages in ongoing outreach to and recruitment of additional partners, particularly private centers and family child care homes, and family, friend, and neighbor providers (FFN).
+Specific outreach and networking strategies include a written Raising Quality! update provided at monthly Council for Quality Education and Care of Children (CQECC) meetings; a monthly newsletter emailed to interested parties; and participation in bimonthly meetings facilitated by CQECC for local Early Learning and Care Division contractors and in partnership with community-based organizations focused on outreach and engagement of specific underserved populations.
 Raising Quality! partners act as QRIS ambassadors, educating the public about the importance of quality in early education and care.
 As ambassadors, consortium members are responsible for keeping quality early learning a core focus of all discussions and integral to any planning or community-building activities throughout the county.
-Specific outreach strategies targeting programs include a website, social media (Facebook), monthly newsletter, yard signs for participating providers, and word of mouth.
+Specific outreach strategies targeting programs include a website, social media (Facebook), newsletters for participating providers, and word of mouth.
 Outreach and recruitment efforts targeting CCTR and CFCC providers include informational and individual program meetings, telephone conversations, email correspondence, and word of mouth in collaboration with partner agencies, such as the Family Resource and Referral Center.
-The QRIS is also represented at meetings that CCTR and CFCC providers attend including CQECC, Raising Quality!
+The QRIS is also represented at meetings that CCTR and CFCC providers attend, including CQECC, Raising Quality!
 Task Force, Early Educator Growth and Development System (EEGADS), and San Joaquin Early Learning and Care Division (ELCD) contractor meetings.
-San Joaquin County Office of Education QRIS staff have also conducted outreach through family child care provider socialization events.
+San Joaquin County Office of Education QRIS staff have also conducted outreach through family childcare provider socialization events.

 Quality Improvement Program Support Strategies